michaelskolb/Getting-and-Cleaning-Data-Course-Project/README.md

 ## 3.0 Replace Activity integers with descriptive names
 Activity itegers (1-6) from subtdat are replaced with the actions describing the activity

-## 4.0 Replace column labels with descriptive names and set ID variables as factors
+## 4.0 Replace column labels with descriptive names
 - Column labels in subtdat are made to be more descriptive
 - activity and subject variables are cast as a factors